itsgoingd/clockwork/README.md

 Clockwork::log('Message text.'); // 'Message text.' appears in Clockwork log tab Log::info('Message text.'); // 'Message text.' appears in Clockwork log tab as well as application log file

+Clockwork::log(array('hello' => 'world')); // logs json representation of the array Clockwork::log(new Object()); // logs string representation of the objects if the object implements __toString magic method, logs json representation of output of toArray method if the object implements it, if neither is the case, logs json representation of the object cast to array

 Clockwork::endEvent('event_name');
 ```